Unstable Modernism in the Barron Studio

 Paul K. Saint-Amour, “Weak Theory, Weak Modernism,” Modernism/modernity 25, no. 3 (2018): 437–59, 449, discussing Scott’s The Gender of Modernism.

-Ideas about momentary “stability” in a scene or network are well developed in sociological literature about science and technology; see Wiebe E. Bijker, Thomas P. Hughes, and Trevor Pinch, eds., Social Construction of Technological Systems (Cambridge, MA: MIT Press, 1987); Andrew Pickering, The Mangle of Practice (Chicago: University of Chicago Press, 1995); and Trevor Pinch, “Technology and Institutions: Living in a Material World,” Theory and Society 37, (2008): 461–483.
+Ideas about momentary “stability” in a scene or network are well developed in sociological literature about science and technology; see Wiebe E. Bijker, Thomas P. Hughes, and Trevor Pinch, eds., Social Construction of Technological Systems (Cambridge, MA: MIT Press, 1987); Andrew Pickering, The Mangle of Practice (Chicago, IL: University of Chicago Press, 1995); and Trevor Pinch, “Technology and Institutions: Living in a Material World,” Theory and Society 37, (2008): 461–483.

 Cage, “A Few Ideas About Music and Film,” The Routledge Film Music Sourcebook, 150.